SheetJS/docs.sheetjs.com/docz/docs/03-demos/14-grid.md

 cd ..
 ```

 4) run `npm run dev`.
-When you load the dev page in the browser, it will try
+When you load the page in the browser, it will try to
-to fetch <https://sheetjs.com/pres.numbers> and load the data.
+   fetch <https://sheetjs.com/pres.numbers> and load the data.

 </details>